 In the secondary and post 16 provision, students have the opportunity to develop and refine their components studied in the primary provision, in addition to a specific health related fitness unit of work

 All pupils/students have opportunities for Outdoor and Adventurous Activity within classes and have the opportunity to attend a residential during their time in school.

 Across the curriculum we also aim to:

-Improve pupil’s/student’s observational skills through peer and self-assessment across the curriculum
+Improve pupil’s/student’s observational opportunities through peer and self-assessment across the curriculum

 Promote good personal hygiene habits and awareness of safety during physical activity

 Assessment at Villa Real School is continuous and of the whole REAL curriculum.
 Assessment is during and after learning and to ensure and assure progress for all.
 Assessment starts at each child’s unique starting point.
-Our assessment schedule focuses on moving our pupils/students onto the next stage of their learning and moving between key stages and pathways; and for life beyond school.
-Assessment is based on EHCP REAL objectives.
+Our assessment schedule focuses on moving our pupils/students onto the next stage of their learning and moving between key stages and pathways; and for an active life beyond school.

 Progress is captured through impact reports, Earwig documentation, lesson observations and development of physical Occupational Therapy plans.
 From September 2020 the Engagement Model's introduction became statutory for all students / pupils working below the Pre-Key Stage Standards.